 Performers: To be announced

-After breakfast the tour concludes.
-Today there is a coach transfer to the airport for those with outbound flights.
+After breakfast the tour concludes with a coach transfer to Pisa airport, at 10.00am.
 (B)

 A musician, educator and conductor, with degrees from the Sydney Conservatorium of Music and the University of Sydney.